Limitations on quantum key repeaters for all key correlated states: Technical preliminaries

 We are ready to invoke the above-mentioned result of \cite{CF17}. \begin{theorem}[cf. Theorem 2 in \cite{CF17}] For any key correlated state $\rho$, and its key attacked state $\hat{\sigma}$, it holds

 If $\hat{\rho}$ is separable then:

 \end{theorem}

-The central role that plays in our considerations is a variant of the key repeater rate.
-The {\it one-way key repeater rate} is defined in \cite{CF17}, as follows, where the protocols consist of Local Operations and Classical Communication LOCC operations that are a composition of (i) local quantum operation on system $C_1C_2\equiv C $ followed by one-way classical communication, i.e. the one from $C_1C_2\equiv {\bf C}$ to $AB$ followed by (ii) arbitrary LOCC operation between $A$ and $B$.
-We denote this composition as $LOCC(C_1C_2 \rightarrow A \leftrightarrow B)$. \begin{definition} (cf. Appendix G in \cite{CF17}) Consider any two bipartite states $\rho_{AC_1}$ of systems $AC_1$ and $\rho'_{C_2B}$ of systems $C_2B$ (not necesarily equal), called further input states.
-A protocol ${\cal P}$ consisting of $LOCC(C_1C_2\rightarrow A\leftrightarrow B)$ operations which transform $n$ copies of the input states into $\epsilon$ approximation (in trance norm distance) of a private state $\gamma^k$ shared between $A$ and $B$ has the key rate $\frac{k}{n}$.
-The maximal value of the key rates over such protocols in the asymptotic limit of large $n$ and vanishing error $\epsilon$ is is called a one-way key repeater rate of $\rho_{AC_1}\otimes\rho_{C_2B}'$, and reads
+A specific variant of the key repeater rate plays a central role in our considerations.
+The {\it one-way key repeater rate} is defined in \cite{CF17}, as follows, where the protocols consist of Local Operations and Classical Communication LOCC operations that are a composition of (i) local quantum operation on system $C_1C_2\equiv C $ followed by one-way classical communication, i.e., the one from $C_1C_2\equiv {\bf C}$ to $AB$ followed by (ii) an arbitrary LOCC operation between $A$ and $B$.
+We denote this composition as $LOCC(C_1C_2 \rightarrow A \leftrightarrow B)$. \begin{definition} (cf. Appendix G in \cite{CF17}) Consider any two bipartite states $\rho_{AC_1}$ of systems $AC_1$ and $\rho'_{C_2B}$ of systems $C_2B$ (not necessarily equal), called further input states.
+A protocol ${\cal P}$ consisting of $LOCC(C_1C_2\rightarrow A\leftrightarrow B)$ operations which transform $n$ copies of the input states into $\epsilon$ approximation (in trace norm distance) of a private state $\gamma^k$ shared between $A$ and $B$ has the key rate $\frac{k}{n}$.
+The maximal value of the key rates over such protocols in the asymptotic limit of large $n$ and vanishing error $\epsilon$ is called a one-way key repeater rate of $\rho_{AC_1}\otimes\rho_{C_2B}'$, and reads

 \end{definition}